-Under the North Carolina Equal Employment Practices Act, it is the public policy of the state to protect and safeguard the right of all persons to seek, obtain, and hold employment without discrimination based on race, religion, color, national origin, age, biological sex, or disability (NC Gen. Stat.
+Under the North Carolina Equal Employment Practices Act, it is the public policy of the state to protect and safeguard the right of all persons to seek, obtain, and hold employment without discrimination based on race, religion, color, national origin, age, sex, or disability (NC Gen. Stat.
 Sec.
-143-422.1).
-The term “biological sex” is defined as the physical condition of being male or female, as stated on a person’s birth certificate.
+143-422.2).

 The Act applies to all employers with 15 or more employees, including labor unions and employment agencies.
 The Act does not contain a provision prohibiting retaliation by employers.